top of page

 But what did those privileges entail concretely?

 A first privilege was that merchants of Stavoren who had a dispute among each other, or with merchants of other towns, could not be subject to a duel for evidence and judgement.
 Secondly, merchants also had the right to divide a so-called weregeld (‘blood money or fine’) among each other.
 Thirdly, the merchants of Stavoren were not obliged to attend the so-called bodthing, which was a thing assembly where all freemen were summoned to appear and assist the count both in rulings in legal disputes and military matters.
 Lastly, the privileges gave the merchants, in certain specific cases, the right to enter a house and to burn it down in case of punishment.
-This privilege means that the merchants were mandated to act when certain crimes were committed.
+This privilege means that the merchants were mandated to act independently when certain crimes were committed.

 These privileges of Stavoren and Tiel around the year 1000 bring us to a piece of misty history.
 In the former medieval western gate of the city of Nijmegen, called the Hezelpoort, before it was demolished in the year 1876, a gable stone was placed containing a coat of arms with below the Latin text: